Logo

 Michael Caine suffered from severe epilepsy and had been kept in Cane Hill Mental Hospital his entire life.

-In July 2016, Michael Caine changed his name by deed poll to his long-time stage name in order to simplify security checks at airports.
+In July 2016, Michael Caine changed his name by deed poll to his long-time stage name to simplify security checks at airports.

 Michael Caine lived in Beverly Hills during that time, but returned to the UK eight years later when taxes had been lowered by the Conservative government of Margaret Thatcher:.